Logic (rapper): 2022–present: Departure from Def Jam Recordings, College Park and Ultra 85

 On May 1, 2025, Logic released the trailer to Paradise Records, a comedy-drama film about a record store.
-Logic directed, wrote, and produced the film, and it is set to premiere at the Tribeca Festival on June 6, 2025.
+Logic directed, wrote, and produced the film.
+The movie premiered at the Tribeca Festival on June 6, 2025, afterward being released digitally on December 22, 2025.

 Personal life

 In 2013, Logic stated that he smoked cannabis while growing up.
 He was also addicted to cigarettes, dedicating the song "Nikki" from Under Pressure to the subject.
 He speaks about smoking since the age of 13 and that, while he had attempted to give up marijuana and alcohol, he could not overcome the addiction until the age of 24.
 He pledged not to smoke another cigarette after the release of Under Pressure.
 He maintains a YouTube channel where he posts videos about his favorite video games, personal life, behind the scenes, and freestyle raps.

 On October 22, 2015, Logic married singer Jessica Andrea.
 He announced that they had separated in March 2018, and filed for divorce the following month.
 They remained friends and did not cite anger as the reason for their split, stating that "it just didn't work out".
 Logic married Brittney Noell in September 2019, and they later had a son together named Bobby the following year in July.
 They also had a second child named Leo in July 2023.